Fort Lauderdale Alimony Attorney

 Alimony Factors

-The Court considers several factors in deciding whether to award alimony, including how long the the couple was married, the standard of living enjoyed during the marriage, the age and condition of the spouses, each party’s financial resources, income, assets and liabilities, each party’s contribution (financial and otherwise) to the marriage, and if a spouse needs to go back to school or for training to leave him or her in a comparable financial situation.
+The Court considers several factors in deciding whether to award alimony, and if appropriate, what constitutes a party’s reasonable need.
+Some of the Alimony factors include how long the couple was married, the standard of living enjoyed during the marriage, the age and condition of the spouses, each party’s financial resources, income, assets and liabilities, and each party’s contribution (financial and otherwise) to the marriage.
+An experienced Alimony Attorney can help you identify and weigh alimony factors that the Court could consider in making an Alimony award.

 Alimony Decisions

-Once alimony is waived, it is nearly impossible to establish it later, so it is wise to consult an experienced family lawyer before making any decisions.
+Once alimony is waived, it is nearly impossible to establish it later, so it is important to consult with an experienced family lawyer before making any decisions.

 Modification of Alimony

 There are certain events in life that can reduce, or even completely eliminate alimony.
 The death of either party is one of them.
-Another is when either party has a substantial change in circumstances, such as a reduced income, increased income, or the loss of a job.
-Alimony may also be reduced or terminated when the party receiving it remarries or cohabits in a marital-like relationship with another.
+Another event that can cause a modification or elimination of alimony is when either party has a substantial change in circumstances, such as a reduced income, increased income, the loss of a job, or retirement.
+Alimony may also be reduced or terminated when the party receiving alimony engages in or benefits from a supportive relationship, remarries, or cohabitates in a marital-like relationship with another.

 To learn more about Divorce in Florida Choose your Next Topic: